pokt-network/poktroll/docusaurus/docs/operate/configs/supplier_staking_config.md

 operator_address: <address>
 ```

 The `operator_address` is the address that identifies the `Supplier`.
-Its account is
+Its corresponding account is used for operational tasks such as signing `RelayResponse`s,
-used to sign `RelayResponse`s, submit claims and proofs, and update the `Supplier`
-stake and services.
-However, it cannot be used to stake a new `Supplier` or unstake
-an existing one.
+submitting `Claims` and `Proofs` as well as updating the `Supplier`'s info
+(i.e. Adding or removing services, increasing the stake amount, etc).

+The operator account can also be used to unstake the `Supplier` and send the staked
+`upokt` back to the `owner_address`.

 If the `operator_address` is not specified, the `owner_address` is used as the
 `operator_address`.